Patsy Kelly: Later career

-Kelly's film career had stalled after being blackballed by the studios for outing herself as a lesbian.
-After leaving Hollywood, Kelly returned to New York City where she worked in radio with personalities such as Barry Wood on NBC's The Palmolive Party (which was broadcast on Saturday nights at 10 p.m.), toured the U.S. and Canada to entertain the troops during WWII, and did summer stock theatre in shows like My Sister Eileen and On the Town.
+Kelly's film career had stalled in the 1940s after being blackballed by the studios for outing herself as a lesbian.
+She returned to New York City where she worked in radio with personalities such as Barry Wood on NBC's The Palmolive Party (which was broadcast on Saturday nights at 10 p.m.), toured the U.S. and Canada to entertain the troops during WWII, and did summer stock theatre in shows like My Sister Eileen and On the Town.
 She also worked as a personal assistant to Tallulah Bankhead and appeared with her on stage in Dear Charles (1955).
 She later moved into Bankhead's mansion "Windows" in Bedford Village, New York acting as her domestic, or "guest resident".

-Kelly returned to the screen in the 1950s with television and sporadic film roles.
-On television she appeared in guest roles on 26 Men, Kraft Television Theatre, The Man from U.N.C.L.E, The Dick Van Dyke Show, The Wild Wild West, and Alfred Hitchcock Presents, as well as many unsold pilots.
+In the 1950s, Kelly began acting on television and returned to occasional film roles.
+On TV, she appeared in guest roles on 26 Men, Kraft Television Theatre, The Man from U.N.C.L.E, The Dick Van Dyke Show, The Wild Wild West, and Alfred Hitchcock Presents, as well as many unsold pilots.
 During the 1960s, she made memorable appearances as Mac the Nurse in The Naked Kiss (1964) and as Laura-Louise McBirney in the psychological horror film Rosemary's Baby (1968), directed by Roman Polanski, alongside veteran actors Sidney Blackmer, Ruth Gordon, Ralph Bellamy, and Maurice Evans.

-She returned to Broadway in 1971 in the revival of No, No, Nanette with fellow hoofers Ruby Keeler and Helen Gallagher.
-Kelly scored a huge success as the wisecracking, tap-dancing maid, and won Broadway's 1971 Tony Award for Best Featured Actress in a Musical for her performance in the show.
+In 1971, Kelly returned to Broadway in the revival of No, No, Nanette with fellow hoofers Ruby Keeler and Helen Gallagher.
+She scored a huge success as the wisecracking, tap-dancing maid, and won Broadway's 1971 Tony Award for Best Featured Actress in a Musical for her performance in the show.
 She matched that success the following year when she starred in Irene with Debbie Reynolds, and was again nominated for a Tony.

-In 1976, she appeared as the housekeeper Mrs. Schmauss in the Walt Disney film Freaky Friday starring Jodie Foster and Barbara Harris.
-Her last role in a feature film was in another comedy for Disney, The North Avenue Irregulars (1979), also co-starring Harris, along with Cloris Leachman, Edward Herrmann and Karen Valentine.
+In 1976, Kelly appeared as the housekeeper Mrs. Schmauss in the Walt Disney film Freaky Friday starring Jodie Foster and Barbara Harris.
+Her last role in a feature film was in another Disney comedy, The North Avenue Irregulars (1979), also co-starring Harris, along with Cloris Leachman, Edward Herrmann and Karen Valentine.
 Kelly's final onscreen appearance was a guest spot in a two-part episode of The Love Boat in 1979.

+She continued appearing in film and television roles until she suffered a stroke in January 1980 that limited her ability to speak.